ElectricRat/ElectricRat.github.io/index.md

 ## Functionality

-There are currently three pages in the app.
+There are currently four pages in the app.

 ### Login Page
 ![](images/login.png)